 It is important to carefully research what you would need if you plan to do business in Costa Rica.

-An Tico [Costa Rican citizen], unless the children are already registered in [Costa Rico].
+An Tico [Costa Rican citizen], unless the children are already registered in [Costa Rica].
 There are government fees for this, but under this status no additional financial information is required.
 Your application could still take up to a year or more and during this time you will not be covered under the CAJA health system."

 Regarding permanent residency, one expat advised that when expats apply for permanent residency in Costa Rica, one expat advises not to be afraid of the interview by Costa Rican immigrant officials.